What Are Our Limits?

 We only let people use our software if we believe that the outcome they receive with our service is the same outcome they’d receive through a traditional attorney.
-There’s no way to ever know this for sure, so we veer towards being over cautious in screening people out.
+There’s no way to ever know this for sure, so we veer towards being over-cautious in screening people out.
 Our guiding philosophy is to do no harm.

 1.User owns a home.
 Upsolve doesn't help homeowners because of the variety of issues that can arise for homeowners.
-Whether that is catching up or modifying a mortgage, or making sure that the filer's home is not at risk for being sold by the Trustee, we don't want to take any chances with people's homes.
+Whether that is catching up or modifying a mortgage, or making sure that the filer's home is not at risk for being sold by the trustee, we don't want to take any chances with people's homes.

 2. User earns above the median income for their state.
 If you earn above the median income for your state, a sophisticated and in-depth means test analysis is necessary to determine whether you qualify for Chapter 7 relief.
-This requires a legal analysis and knowledge of highly localized norms and procedures that our software cannot provide.
+This requires legal analysis and knowledge of highly localized norms and procedures that our software cannot provide.
 3. User has a pending personal injury lawsuit.
 If you're entitled to a possible recovery in a personal injury lawsuit when you file bankruptcy, the trustee may step in your shoes and conclude or settle the lawsuit, then distribute some or all of the proceeds to your creditors.
 Our software is unable to assist you through this challenge.

 CEO and Co-Founder